 The four dimensions model lays out four key areas to consider to ensure a holistic approach to service management.
 These four dimensions are Organizations and People, Information and Technology, Partners and Suppliers, and Value Streams and Processes.
 The four dimensions have to work together to help ensure that any Product or Service provided to the customer is able to provide value in an effective and efficient manner.

 For example, in the above Austin Snow use case, the Organizations & People would be the HR Team performing the onboarding, the IT team helping deliver the laptop, the Support team handling the outage, and Austin Snow themself.
 The Information & Technology would be all the tools, Jira Service Management, Insight, etc. that were used to help Austin.
-The Partners & Suppliers would consist of the internal IT team in charge of the service request and incident management or any other external team that as leveraged to deliver the request or fix the incident. finally, the Value Streams & Processes would consist of any well-defined procedures that were used to help deliver the service to Austin.
+The Partners & Suppliers would consist of the internal IT team in charge of the service request and incident management or any other external team that was leveraged to deliver the request or fix the incident.
+Finally, the Value Streams & Processes would consist of any well-defined procedures that were used to help deliver the service to Austin.

 Source: AXELOS, “ITIL Foundation: ITIL 4 Edition” (2019)

 The service value system lays out how all the components of an organization have to work together to provide maximum value.
-To accomplish this, 5 main elements are used produce Value from an Opportunity or Demand; Guiding Principles, Governance, Service Value Chain, Practices, Continual Improvement.
+To accomplish this, 5 main elements are used to produce Value from an Opportunity or Demand; Guiding Principles, Governance, Service Value Chain, Practices, and Continual Improvement.

 Guiding Principles help define how an organization will respond in all circumstances.
 These principles should be considered when making any decisions.
-Governance defines how an organization is directed and controlled and always stem from Guiding Principles.
+Governance defines how an organization is directed and controlled and always stems from Guiding Principles.
 The Service Value Chain is a set of inter-united processes used to deliver a product or service to a customer.
 Practices are resources to help perform work.
 Continual Improvement is how the process can be improved to help provide the most amount of Value to an organization.
 When all of the elements of the SVS are implemented and used properly, an organization will be able to capitalize on every Opportunity.
 The four dimensions must be considered with all elements of the SVS to ensure a great quality of service is provided to your customers.

-Unlike the title of this blog may suggest, these two concepts are not opposing ideas.
+These two concepts are not opposing ideas.
 ITIL is a framework of ITSM, meaning ITIL takes the concepts and values of ITSM and lays out a set of defined best practices that organizations can easily apply to their business to help improve IT services.
 In other words, ITSM processes describe the "what" while ITIL best practices describe the "how".